bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 In **BlueBanquise**, default path is /etc/ansible/playbooks.

-Playbooks are simply your **LIST OF ROLES TO APPLY on your hosts/targets**.
+Playbooks are your **LIST OF ROLES TO APPLY on your hosts/targets**.

 Variables precedence
 --------------------

 We are reaching the very important part of the stack.

 Ansible has an internal mechanism called **Variables precedence**.
+Simply put: you can define the same variables (same name) multiple times, and using this mechanism, some definitions will have priority above others, depending of the situation.

-When a variable is defined in an yml file, the position of the file in the ansible inventory is critical and very important.
+When a variable is defined in a yml file, the position of the file in the ansible inventory is key.

 For example, a variable defined in /etc/ansible/inventory/group_vars/all/ will have the less precedence, and a variable defined in /etc/ansible/inventory/cluster will have a higher precedence, and so win if loaded.

 The full list of available variables precedence is provided in Ansible documentation: `variable precedence list <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_

-This feature is key to the stack and key for system administrator to manipulate the **BlueBanquise** stack the way he/she/(it ?) wants.
+This feature is key to the stack and key for system administrator to manipulate the **BlueBanquise** stack the way he/she/(it ?) wants, and *force* automatic values if desired.

 For example, values can be set by default, and then redefined for some groups of hosts without changing the default for all others.
 Or it can be used to simply fix a dynamic j2 variable to the desired value in hosts definitions if dynamic value is not the one expected.
 Etc.